 Finally, walk confidently in the unmerited grace you have received.
 Serve God not from a place of trying to pay Him back, but from a place of overflowing gratitude.
 The greatest testimony you can offer a broken world is not a flawless past, but a present life that is radiant with the joy of a fully forgiven sinner.
 Let your freedom be the proof that Jesus saves to the uttermost.

-"If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness."— 1 John 1:9 (NKJV)
+"If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness."— 1 John 1:9 (KJV)

 The King James Version renders this beautiful promise with the exact same wording, firmly anchoring our hope not in our fluctuating feelings, but in the unshakeable truth that God is "faithful and just" to forgive us.